-Group Captain Mike Baulkwill MA BEng RAF
+Air Commodore Mike Baulkwill MA BEng (Hons) RAF

-On successful completion of the course he was posted to No 3 (Fighter) Squadron at RAF Laarbruch in Germany, serving on operations flying from HMS Illustrious patrolling the no-fly zone over Southern Iraq and conducting peace keeping missions flying over the Balkans.
+He then served as a pilot on No 3 (Fighter) Squadron at RAF Laarbruch in Germany, serving on operations flying from HMS Illustrious patrolling the no-fly zone over Southern Iraq and conducting peace keeping missions flying over the Balkans.
 He was then selected for the Harrier Qualified Weapon Instructor course, and on completion was posted to No 1(Fighter) Squadron at RAF Cottesmore, becoming night carrier qualified and once again conducted operational missions flying over the Balkans.

 In 2001 Mike was selected to go on exchange, flying the F16 with the Royal Netherlands Air Force.
 After learning Dutch at Nottingham University, he served on 322 Squadron based at Leeuwarden.
-On completion of the exchange tour in 2004, he was promoted to Squadron Leader and posted to the Defence Procurement Agency in Bristol as a Eurofighter Typhoon requirements manager.
+On completion of the exchange tour in 2004, he was promoted to Squadron Leader and posted to the Defence Procurement Agency in Bristol as a Eurofighter Typhoon Requirements Manager.

 In 2009 Mike attended the Advanced Command and Staff Course at the Joint Services Command and Staff College in Shrivenham.
 On completion he was posted to the Capability Equipment Plan in MOD Main Building, Whitehall.
 Here he helped advise, programme and manage Defence’s equipment programme changes through both the Strategic Defence and Security Review in Planning Round 11 and later as the equipment lead programmer in Planning Round 12.

 You can read more about Mike’s career in Issue 9 of the Old Stops’ Review here.